Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

   <details><summary> SHOW ME </summary> <p>

-        BUFFERSIZE=8M
+        BUFFERSIZE=0

         CACHEMAXSIZE=256M

-        DIRCACHETIME=24h

-        READAHEAD=128k
+        DIRCACHETIME=1s

+        ATTRTIMEOUT=1s

+        READAHEAD=1s

         CACHEMODE=writes

+        DISABLE=0

+        READONLY=0

     **NOTE:** _There is no need to specify values you do not wish to change._
   </p> </details>

    For for information see [issue #2](https://github.com/Magisk-Modules-Repo/com.piyushgarg.rclone/issues/2)

+---
 ## Known Issues

 - VLC  takes a long time to load media as it opens file in write mode when using it's internal browser.

    -Create remote type alias for media dirs in rclone.conf and specify `CACHEMODE=off` in `/sdcard/.rclone/.ALIASNAME.param`

-- Mount point can not be placed in `/sdcard/`

-- Can not mount remotes until device is unlocked
+- Encrypted devices can not mount until unlock

 - Encrypted `rclone.conf` causes reboots

-- Not responsilbe for any loss.
+- High cpu/mem in some apps with storage perms ([issue #9](https://github.com/Magisk-Modules-Repo/com.piyushgarg.rclone/issues/9))

+---
+## Disclaimer

+Neither the author nor developer's will be held responsible for any damage/data loss that may occur during use of this module.
+While we have done our best to make sure no harm will come about, no guarantees can be made.
+Keep in mind the binaries included in this project were originally intended to be ran on PCs which may cause unforseen issues.

+---
 ## Credits

 - rclone devs